 In the Division of Languages and Culture, you will learn how to express vague emotions and questions in precise language, as well as how to explain and clarify them, through study and research.
 In addition, you will discover the enjoyment and mystery of words and literature that had escaped you in the past, by learning such methods.
 Further, you will gain an understanding of the unique cultures and ideas of the Japanese, Chinese, English, and French-speaking regions, as well as interaction and exchange between differing cultures.
+Further, the Japanese Language Education secondary program in which students study the theory and methods of Japanese language education-something considered a necessity in a globalizing society-has been established.
 We seek students who are interested in such intellectual activities, and who have sufficient basic academic skills, lively intellectual curiosity, and a love of words.
 Students select their main program at the end of the first year after enrollment.

-In the first round of the entrance exam, the combined total of the applicant's scores on the National Center Test for University Admissions and the University's individual academic achievement tests is used to determine whether she has passed that round.
+The combined total of the applicant's scores on the National Center Test for University Admissions and the University's individual academic achievement tests is used to determine whether she has passed that round.
 We do not give particular weight to the Japanese and foreign languages scores from the National Center Test for University Admissions.
 The reason is that the method of selection utilized by the Division of Languages and Culture is designed to select students who have studied solidly until the end of high school without neglecting any subjects.
 The National Center Test for University Admissions assesses applicants' basic academic skills in five or six main subjects.
 The University's individual academic achievement test addresses Japanese and foreign languages.
 In addition to fundamental knowledge in both areas, the test shows whether the examinee has the ability to accurately read long texts, and to express her own ideas properly in well-organized text.